gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 default configuration (number of required approvals and approvers) can be overridden for each merge request in that project.

-One possible scenario would be to to assign a group of approvers at the project level and change them later when creating or editing the merge request.
+One possible scenario would be to assign a group of approvers at the project level and change them later when creating or editing the merge request.

 First, you have to enable this option in the project's settings: